Takoeta79/practice-mvn-nexus-sonar/README.md

 # practice-mvn-nexus-sonar
-Building a Jenkins CICD with hands-on on all related step tools
+Building a Jenkins CICD pipeline with hands-on on all related step tools